Managed Data Transformation

 Denizon follow the best data transformation practices in order to make your data transformation process easier, quicker and efficient.

 We are faced with an ocean of data to process, but we don’t just jump into the bolts and nuts of data transformation.
 We engage business users, understand business processes, develop insights, and design the target format of the data before we start working on it.
-We start with “dimensional modeling” which
+We start with “dimensional modelling” which

 - engages users early in the process,